1 9 8 1 (Australia)

-But the plush holiday complex built by Channel 10 at their Melbourne studios proved a complete disaster.
+But the plush holiday complex built by Channel 10 at their Nunawading (Melbourne) studios at a cost of more than $250,000 proved a complete disaster.
 Melbourne weather does not lend itself to Tropicana.

 On most days the carefully planted but soon wilting palm trees were being blown back at 45° angles across grey and cloudy skies.

 The swimming pool developed waves from the constant wind, and the actresses, trying to look relaxed and alluring in bikinis, were blue and rigid with cold.